 As expected, many people thought this was “True”, and whilst there is such thing as a vegan diet, we were happy to explain that more than simply a choice of what we eat, a vegan lifestyle encompasses abstaining from animal exploitation in all activities – including what clothes and toiletries to use, and in not supporting companies that engage in animal testing.

-To help introduce the main reasons that veganism is becoming more and more popular, we listed our “Top 5 Vegan Movies” that are available to watch online (“Cowspiracy”, “Forks over Knives”, “Earthlings”, “The Game Changers” and “What the Health”).
+To help introduce the main reasons that vegan choices are becoming more and more popular, we listed our “Top 5 Vegan Movies” that are available to watch online (“Cowspiracy”, “Forks over Knives”, “Earthlings”, “The Game Changers” and “What the Health”).

 The films cover themes including animal welfare and the environmental impact of animal agriculture, along with the benefits of a vegan diet on human health and sports performance.
 Again, it was gratifying to note that around half of the people we spoke with had heard of at least one of the films.